keycloak/keycloak-quickstarts/user-storage-jpa/README.md

    mvn -Padd-datasource install
    ````

-**Note**: If the server runs on different port than `9990`, you have to specify it by setting a
+**Note**: If the server runs on different port than `10090`, you have to specify it by setting a
-maven property `jboss.server.port` (f.e. if you've specified the `-Djboss.socket.binding.port-offset=100`
+maven property `keycloak.management.port`.
-before starting of the server, then you should use port `10090`).

    ````
-   mvn -Padd-datasource install -Djboss.server.port=10090
+   mvn -Padd-datasource install -Dkeycloak.management.port=9990
    ````

 You only need to execute this maven command once.
 If you execute this again, then you will get an error message that the datasource